 Interface

-Description of the intended controls and Head Up Display / GUI.

 The player should use a mouse to move to the position they clicked on and certain keys to perform actions (craft, attack, eat, sleep, etc.).

 Heart icons should be displayed in the top left corner to denote how much health the player has remaining.